 These are great ways to go out of your way to help someone, but don’t forget that approaching your colleagues with kindness and compassion doesn’t require any additional work on your behalf.

-Q8 When it comes to teaching and imparting kindness to your students, how do you know you’ve been successful?
+Questions 8: When it comes to teaching and imparting kindness to your students, how do you know you’ve been successful?

 Measuring our success when it comes to compassion is a far more nebulous thing than simply assessing whether or not students fully understand how to do long division.
 Luckily, Bridgett Schmitt painted a beautiful picture of community drenched in kindness.